 A used commercial deep fryer is definitely an option if you are kitting out your new venue’s kitchen.
 It can make sense to save money, however be aware of false economy.

 Looking on a website like Gumtree for a second hand or used commercial deep fryer can be risky.
 Even if it looks like a good deal and the vendor says it has hardly been used, check for a service history and try to have someone with experience look over the machine.

-Another option is to browse SilverChef's range of Certified Used equipment, which is fully refurbished, run tested and tagged so you can be confident it will go the distance.
+Another option is to browse SilverChef's range of Certified Used deep fryers, which are fully refurbished, run tested and tagged so you can be confident it will go the distance.
 Certified Used equipment is often less than 18 months old and comes with a warranty.
 Our Certified Used range can also be rented through our Rent-Try-Buy finance product, allowing you to see how the equipment fits with your business before deciding whether to purchase it.

 'Another option is to browse SilverChef's range of Certified Used equipment, which is fully refurbished, run tested and tagged so you can be confident it will go the distance.'

 Some of the best commercial deep fryers

 There is a plethora of electric and gas commercial deep fryers on the market today and making a decision on which model to buy can be a complex process.